minhtran241/flexiconnect-architecture/README.md

             ```
         -   The local server of `MailHog` runs on `http://localhost:1025`, check this server for web UI and see all the tested mails in the `Inbox` section
         -   A `Docker` image for `MailHog` is configured in file `project/docker-compose.yml`
-    -   [github.com/vanng822/go-premailer](github.com/vanng822/go-premailer) is an inline styling for HTML mail in golang
+    -   [github.com/vanng822/go-premailer](github.com/vanng822/go-premailer) is an inline styling for HTML mail in `Go`
         -   Styling mail with both `HTML` and `plain` formats before sending
         -   Installation
             ```sh